 What is a prototype and 6 steps of its design

-In this article, we want to answer the questions: what is a prototype?
-And how is a prototype designed?
-Introduce different types of prototypes and examine prototype design methods and models.
+In this article, we want to answer the questions: What is a prototype, and how is it designed?
+We will introduce different types of prototypes and examine prototype design methods and models.

-All the tools and devices that affect our lives today were originally a mental idea to meet our various needs.
+All the tools and devices that affect our lives today were originally mental ideas to meet our various needs.
 But how does a mental idea turn into a cell phone or a language learning software?
 The answer to this question is short: using prototypes.

 What is a prototype?

-A Prototype is an English word that consists of two parts, Pro meaning first and initial, and Type meaning type and species.
-Generally, a prototype is a prototype, model, or replica of a product used to test a basic idea or evaluate the potential performance of a product.
+A Prototype is an English word consisting of two parts: Pro, meaning first and initial, and Type, meaning type and species.
+Generally, a prototype is a prototype, model, or replica of a product used to test a basic idea or evaluate a product’s potential performance.

-Using the Prototype is one of the most basic steps in the process of designing and building a product.
-Different types of prototypes are in all areas of design; From architecture and engineering to robotics, making mobile phones and various computer software.
+Using a Prototype is one of the most basic steps in the process of designing and building a product.
+Different types of prototypes are used in all areas of design, from architecture and engineering to robotics, mobile phones, and various computer software.

-A prototype can also be for testing a specific feature of a product.
+A prototype can also be used to test a specific feature of a product.
 This is more useful in designing various software.
-Developers of software, websites, or applications use Prototype at various stages of their project to identify potential problems before it is too late and to quickly find the solutions they need.
-Of course, the more complete and advanced type of prototypes in the field of website design and applications is also called MVP or the minimum acceptable product.
+Software, website, or application developers use Prototypes at various stages of their projects to identify potential problems before it is too late and to quickly find the solutions they need.
+Of course, the more complete and advanced type of prototype in website design and applications is also called the MVP or the minimum acceptable product.

 Advantages of prototyping

-• Save time designing, producing, improving the desired product
+- Save time designing, producing, and improving the desired product

 Prototype types

-Now that we have a general understanding of the concept of prototype, we want to discuss prototype types.
-In general, there are many types of prototypes.
-These prototypes are usually classified based on the accuracy of construction, the type of material used, whether physical or digital, and the model used when designing the prototype, so on.
+Now that we have a general understanding of the prototype concept, we want to discuss prototype types.
+There are many types of prototypes.
+These prototypes are usually classified based on the accuracy of construction, the type of material used, whether physical or digital, and the model used when designing the prototype, among other factors.

 Low fidelity prototypes

-Low-precision prototypes are commonly used in the early stages of a project, allowing the designer to implement a variety of ideas in a short amount of time and at a low cost.
-These types of prototypes do not necessarily have to do with the final product and only provide an overview of what is to be built.
+Low-precision prototypes are commonly used in the early stages of a project.
+They allow the designer to implement a variety of ideas quickly and at a low cost.
+These types of prototypes do not necessarily involve the final product and only provide an overview of what is to be built.

-It is worth noting that low-precision prototypes are sometimes called paper prototypes; Because simple paper etudes are usually used when preparing these types of prototypes.
+It is worth noting that low-precision prototypes are sometimes called paper prototypes because simple paper etudes are usually used to prepare them.

-One of the advantages of low-precision prototypes is that they allow you to get constructive feedback on the various ideas you have in mind.
-Using this information and feedback makes it much easier to decide whether an idea is appropriate or how to improve a product.
+One of the advantages of low-precision prototypes is that they allow you to get constructive feedback on your various ideas.
+This information and feedback make it much easier to decide whether an idea is appropriate or how to improve a product.

 Medium fidelity prototypes

 Medium-precision prototypes are usually more similar to the final product.
-These types of prototypes are usually created to solve possible problems in the product and are mostly used to improve the product.
+They are usually created to solve possible problems in the product and are mostly used to improve it.

-They are generally limited in terms of visual features and design accuracy and focus more on the process of improving product performance and evaluating its overall structure.
+They are generally limited in terms of visual features and design accuracy and focus more on improving product performance and evaluating its overall structure.

 Medium-precision prototypes have many applications and a wide variety.
-For example, when designing Android software, a kind of medium is created by developers, also called a wireframe.
-In this type of it, the skeleton and general structure of the program are determined with moderate accuracy, but its function has not been determined yet.
+For example, when designing Android software, developers create a medium called a wireframe.
+In this type of prototype, the skeleton and general structure of the program are determined with moderate accuracy, but its function has not been determined yet.

 Storyboards in the film industry are another example of medium-precision prototypes that allow filmmakers to navigate the story more easily.